 Probably the best known ferment, sauerkraut is made from cabbage and salt, utilising gluts from our organic Market Garden.
 Sour in flavour with a pleasant crunch, it pairs deliciously with our organic smoked salmon and sourdough toast.
 Buy now

 A staple in Korean cuisine, kimchi combines cabbage, onions and radish with spices and seasonings for a sour, hot flavour with a pleasant acidity.
 Try it in a toasted sandwich, recommended by our Fermentary Manager Jason.
 Buy now

 Pickled in cider vinegar made from our own Market Garden cider, our turmeric pickled cucumber takes advantage of leftover gluts on our farm.
 The sweet cucumber contrasts beautifully with sour pickling liquid, and there’s added warmth from chilli and turmeric.
 The next time you have a BBQ, try a serving of it on the side.
 Buy now

 A pickle rather than a ferment, our piccalilli uses vinegar to preserve the vegetable rather than ferment it.
 Traditionally made during the harvest season using leftover gluts, our first batch is made with cauliflower and cucumber.
 Pair it with our organic Gloucester ham for a mouthwatering fusion of sweet and sour, or try it tossed into an omelette.
 Buy now

 We’re delighted that our new organic ferments range takes our surplus organic vegetables and turns them into fibre-rich ferments which smell and taste delicious.
-Explore our range in any of our farmshops and online, with tastings taking place in every farmshop from Monday 12th to Sunday 17th August.
+Explore our range in any of our farmshops and online.